Newarthill: Travel and transport facilities

-Sports and Leisure
+Sports and leisure

 Newarthill Bowling Club exists just off High Street and adjacent to Newarthill Primary School, however it remains a members-only facility.
 On Mosshall Street, there are several football pitches and an amateur boxing club.

 Newarthill has few leisure facilities of note, excepting the facilities within Brannock High School and at Mosshall Street (where the boxing club is located).
 The village is, however, situated very close to several large sports facilities in the surrounding area, with Dalziel Park (sports fields and golf club), Colville Park Golf Club and Ravenscraig Sports Centre.
 The residents of Newarthill make use largely of the Aquatec Leisure Centre which is located on the outskirts of nearby Motherwell Town Centre.
-The facilities available here include a family friendly swimming pool and a well equipped gym.
+The facilities available here used to include a family friendly swimming pool and a well equipped gym.
+But recently the pool has permanently closed and only the gym is open.

 The Torrance Park golf course and leisure facility between Newarthill and Newhouse was completed in 2019, forming part of a wider residential development off the main road to Holytown and nominally linked to that village in documentation, but sharing a postcode with Newarthill and being counted alongside it in some statistics.

 There is also a local amateur football team, Newarthill Athletic AFC, who were founded in 2015.
 They follow a long list of teams from the area including Yett Farm Boys Club.